Highton

 Highton has a typical household mix, with a higher-than-average median household size

-Family households constitute 74.5% of all households, including 37.4% couples with children, 28.7% couples without children, and 7.7% single parent families.
-Non-family households comprise the remaining 25.5%, with lone person households at 22.0% and group households making up 3.5%.
-The median household size is 2.7 people, which is larger than the Rest of Vic. average of 2.4.
+Family households comprise 74.5% of all households, including 37.4% couples with children, 28.7% couples without children, and 7.7% single parent families.
+Non-family households account for the remaining 25.5%, with lone person households at 22.0% and group households making up 3.5%.
+The median household size is 2.7 people, larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households